basil2fxs/Hand-Rehab-Thesis/README.md

 # Finger Rehab

 Finger rehab game for stroke patients.
-Python program runs on a laptop, Arduino on the device driving force sensors and vibration motors.
-I built this on top of Satoru Nakayama's 2025 software thesis.
+Python program runs on a laptop, Arduino on the hand rehab device.
+Built on top of Satoru Nakayama's 2025 software thesis.
 I kept his hardware protocol and FSR press-detection algorithm so the old patient data still loads.
-The rest is mine.

 ## 2026 vs 2025